-Operating Leases - In February 2016, the Foundation entered into a lease for office facilities under an operating lease expiring in January 2017.
-The monthly lease amount is \$2,359, for a future minimum obligation of \$16,513 during the year ended June 30, 2017.
-Rental expense for the office facilities for the years ending June 30, 2016 and 2015 totaled \$53,816 and \$59,571, respectively.
+Operating Leases - In February 2017, the Foundation entered into a lease for office facilities under an operating lease expiring in January 2019.
+The monthly lease amount is \$2,788.
+Rental expense for the office facilities for the years ending June 30, 2017 and 2016 totaled \$31,720 and \$53,816, respectively.
+Future minimum lease payments at June 30, 2017 are as follows:

-Concentrations - Of the total contributions received during the year ended June 30, 2016, the Foundation received significant donations from one donor totaling \$308,349, representing 19% of contributions and 6% of total revenue.
+Concentrations - Of the total contributions received during the year ended June 30, 2017, the Foundation received significant donations from two donors totaling \$6,251,213, representing 69% of contributions and 27% of total revenue.

-Of the total contributions received during the year ended June 30, 2015, the Foundation received significant donations from two donors totaling \$2,277,463, representing 54% of contributions and 27% of total revenue.
+Of the total contributions received during the year ended June 30, 2016, the Foundation received significant donations from one donor totaling \$308,349, representing 19% of contributions and 6% of total revenue.

-Of the total grants paid out during the years ended June 30, 2016 and 2015 to various organizations, the Foundation donated significant amounts over the course of the year to one and four organizations totaling \$4,000,000 and \$4,082,000 representing 54% and 48% of grants awarded and 38% and 35% of total expenses, respectively.
+Of the total grants paid out during the year ended June 30, 2017 to various organizations, the Foundation donated significant amounts over the course of the year to three organizations totaling \$1,080,750, representing 43% of grants awarded and 19% of total expenses.
+During the year ended June 2016, the Foundation donated significant amounts over the course of the year to one organization totaling \$4,000,000, representing 54% of grants awarded and 38% of total expenses.